belovedpearl/AfricanRecipes-PP4/README.md

 ## First Project Error and Restart

 While building my first project, I decided to remove the approved field from the **Country Model**, this was after migrating and using it in my buildup.
-In order to finally remove its history, I removed the migration file associated to it and this resulted in django requesting for a part of the table as it cannot be found.
+In order to finally remove its history, I removed the migration file associated with it and this resulted in django requesting for a part of the table as it cannot be found.
 I read different contributions on **Stackoverflow** but I just did not find a way out.
-A senior colleague **Adam Boyle** helped me with debugging it but he advised I start a new one.
+A senior colleague **Adam Boley** helped me with debugging it but he advised I start a new one.

 While putting up the new project, I decided to add only the name field to the model Country and to make it only an admin duties since there are specific number of African countries which can be added at once and users can select from the option.